RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 **TL;DR**: Use docker with the [muslcc toolchain](https://hub.docker.com/r/muslcc/x86_64/tags) and _gcc -static_.

 It is not always possible to compile an exploit on the target system.
 Here at THC we use various methods to cross-compile static Linux binaries.
-I'll explain some of our methods.
+I'll explain some of our methods in this article.

 Let's compile the exploit for [CVE-2016-5195](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2016-5195) to run on Raspberry PI Linux (armv6l) while our workstation is MacOS (x86_64).